gnolang/gno/docs/gno-tooling/cli/gnokey/gnokey.md

 ## Overview

-In this tutorial section, you will learn how to use the `gnokey` binary.
+In this section, you will learn how to use the `gnokey` binary. `gnokey` allows you to do 4 main things:
-`gnokey` allows you to interact with a Gno.land chain - you will learn how manage your keypairs, create state-changing calls, run readonly queries without using gas, as well as create, sign, and broadcast airgapped transactions for full security.

-// TODO FIX
+- Manage Gno keypairs
+- Send state-changing calls (transactions)
+- Query a gno.land network
+- Sign and broadcast transactions with [airgap protection](https://en.wikipedia.org/wiki/Air_gap_(networking))

 ## Prerequisites